The holiday season is upon us and that can only mean one thing: it’s time for our annual Countdown to Christmas activities!

 There is nothing better than snuggling up on the couch during the holidays to watch a Christmas movie.
 I could do this every night with my family, but it’s especially perfect at the end of a long week.

 You can usually find good movies to stream on Netflix or Hulu, and we also have a few on DVD.
 Here are some of my all-time favorite Christmas movies for kids.
-(I’ll be doing a Tuesday’s Ten post in a few weeks with MY must-watch holiday movies!)
+To get some ideas for adult movies check out MY must-watch holiday movies here!)

 December 5: Fingerprint Christmas Lights